 2. Study the job description:

-The job description consists of the desired technical and behavioural expectations from the candidate.
+The job description consists of the desired technical and behavioral expectations from the candidate.
 Read the job description thoroughly and evaluate whether it matches your interest and see whether you will fit into the role well.
-One must see how his skills and behaviour align with the things mentioned.
+One must see how his skills and behavior align with the things mentioned.